-The economy in the United States is one of the world’s largest, and one of the main driving factors for its success is the ability of immigrants to come to the states to work, start a business, or study to improve their education.
+The economy in the United States is one of the world’s largest.
+Additionally, one of the main driving factors for its success is the ability of immigrants to come to the States to work, start a business, or study to improve their education.
 Several different types of visas can be categorized into non-immigrant (temporary) and Immigrant (permanent).
 It’s important to know the different kinds of visas you may encounter when managing a business to know what to expect.

 Non-Immigrant Visas